 [16] When hearings required; consent agenda.
 Public hearings shall be provided as required by law wherever Commission action is required on applications and other matters.
 Notwithstanding the above, applications for permits and certificates of appropriateness may be approved by the Commission as part of a consent agenda, without a hearing, where there is no opposition expressed to the application, and it is clear that the application meets all requirements under this Resolution for approval.
 However, if any interested person or any Commissioner objects to placement of an item on such consent agenda prior to the vote on that agenda, that item will be removed from the consent agenda and a hearing shall be provided.

 [17] Decisions.
 Where a hearing is conducted, the Commission in its discretion may vote on an application at the close of that hearing or at a subsequent time, allowing additional time for deliberation and/or for drafting of written findings.
 The decision itself may or may not be accompanied by written findings.
 No further testimony from either side is allowed during the Commission's deliberations or vote, provided that the Commission may reopen testimony or allow additional evidence or material prior to its decision whenever it deems this to be advisable for either clarification or to complete the record.
+The Commission clerk shall file and record all quasi-judicial and legislative decisions of the Commission in a timely manner as directed by the Executive Director.

 [18] Remote participation in states of emergency.
 Where a state of emergency has been officially declared but only to the extent allowed by applicable law and consistent with due process, the Commission may, in its discretion, provide for remote participation in and/or conduct zoning and other administrative hearings by either videoconference or teleconference.